Spectral properties of surface-localized transmission eigenmodes and applications to inverse scattering problems: Acknowledgments

-The work of Y. Jiang is supported in part by the National Key R\&D Program of China (2024YFA1012302) and China Natural National Science Foundation (No. 123B2017).
+The work of Y. Jiang is supported in part by the National Key R\&D Program of China (2024YFA1012302).
 The work of H. Liu is supported by the Hong Kong RGC General Research Funds (Projects 11311122, 11300821, and 11304224), NSF/RGC Joint Research Fund (Project N\_CityU101/21) and the ANR/RGC Joint Research Fund (Project A\_CityU203/19).
 The work of K. Zhang is supported in part by China Natural National Science Foundation (Grant No. 12271207).